Capstone-NaaS/dashboard/README.md

-# Telegraph - Dashboard
+# Telegraph - Dashboard Application

-Telegraph's dashboard is a centralized location for visualizing your Telegraph implementation and an observability tool.
-Through the dashboard administrators can inspect notification requests passed to the system, users and their associated preferences managed by the service, and service analytics such as:
+Telegraph's dashboard is a centralized location for visualizing your Telegraph service implementation and an observability tool for monitoring system health.

+## Features

+- View notifications status and filter notification requests by recipient ID or channel.
+- View users and filter by User ID, Email, or notification preferences.
+- Visualize system activity and performance with charts displaying:
-- Successful and failed notification deliveries
+  - Successful and failed notification deliveries.
-- Notification deliveries by channel
+  - Notification deliveries by channel.
-- Notification failures by channel
+  - Notification failures by channel.

-Additionally, a Dead Letter Queue page alerts you when messages failed processing and were diverted to the service's dead letter queue.
+- Inspect messages which failed processing and were diverted to the service's dead letter queue.

-## Install
+## Installation

 (insert npm instructions here)